The Deadly Sin of Vanity: How Vain Are You?

 Pride Comes Before A Fall

 Mirror, mirror on the wall.
 Who's the fairest of them all?
 Do you look in the mirror and like what you see?
-I hope you do.
+I hope you do!
 However, if you're still looking in the mirror an hour later you may have a little problem.
 Vanity, pride, snobbery, arrogance, haughtiness pick your favorite word.
 But of course they all mean a similar thing.
 Basically being up ones-self.
 Possibly to your own detriment.
-Time to drag your lovely self away from your remarkable reflection and examine the inner you.
+Perhaps it's time to drag your lovely self away from your remarkable reflection and examine the inner you, but first let me tell you a story...

 Hans Christian Anderson tells the tale of a foolish Emperor who loved to look good in his clothes.
 To the extent that he ignored his Kingdom and his people.